sjl/.plan/README.markdown

 ## 2017-03-29

+* Gonna try updating this thing again now that I'm settled back into the US.
 * Tried my first [Aeropress][] coffee.
 It was a bit sour, which I think is due to underextraction.
 Gonna try again with a finer grind (today's was a 13).
 * Read a bit more of [The Whole Shebang](http://amzn.to/2zYB1nN).
 It's good,